-6. SWIFF reserves the right to cancel and modify the schedule with any entry and can do so at their discretion.
+6. SWIFF reserves the right to cancel and modify the schedule with any entry or entry fee and can do so at its discretion.

 7. SWIFF has a zero-tolerance policy on abuse and harassment.
 Any communication deemed aggressive, threatening, abusive, or defaming from any team members will result in immediate disqualification.

-**SWIFF is committed to caring for the health and wellbeing of our entrants and audience members, and playing a constructive role in supporting local health officials and government leaders.
-Read below about the latest decisions being made by the SWIFF committee on the impact of COVID-19 on our festival.
+**SWIFF is committed to caring for the health and well-being of our entrants and audience members and playing a constructive role in supporting local health officials and government leaders.
+Read below about the latest decisions being made by the SWIFF committee on the impact of COVID-19 and natural disasters on our festival.